MUDE-2025/GA1.7/report.md

 % solution_end

-> By Sandra Verhagen, Delft University of Technology.
+> By Sandra Verhagen and Lina Hagenah, Delft University of Technology.
 CC BY 4.0, more info [on the Credits page of Workbook](https://mude.citg.tudelft.nl/workbook-2025/credits.html).